Skoteh90/Visitor-Center-Log/README.md

 - When location is confirmed a pin at the correct latitude and longitude is added to the globe.
 - Information about the location and who added it is available by clicking on the pin.
 - Geolocation was accomplished with an offline database of locations to remove the need of a dedicated internet connection.
-- All users and locations are saved to an external file available for data analysis.
+- All users and locations can be saved to an external file available for data analysis.

 <p align="center">
   <img style="margin: auto;" src ="images/preview.gif" />